sadra-hatami/Pandas-Library-Training/README.md

 Each notebook includes short explanations, runnable examples, and practice exercises so you can learn by doing, not only by reading.

-> **Tagline:** *A practical pandas learning repository from Stanford Data Ocean (SDO), covering data structures, filtering, importing, exploration, transformation, and analysis through interactive Jupyter Notebooks.*
+> **Tagline:** *A practical pandas learning repository, covering data structures, filtering, importing, exploration, transformation, and analysis through interactive Jupyter Notebooks.*

 ---